-- Aggravated assault, sexual assault, or aggravated sexual assault.

-- Arson.
-(See glossary.)

-- Murder, capital murder, or criminal attempt to commit murder or capital murder.

-- Indecency with a child.

-- Aggravated kidnapping.

-- Manslaughter.

-- Criminally negligent homicide.

-- Aggravated robbery.

-- Continuous sexual abuse of a young child or disabled individual.

-- Felony drug- or alcohol-related offense.

-- Unlawfully carrying on or about the student's person a handgun or a location-restricted knife, as these terms are defined by state law.
-(See glossary.)

-- Possessing, manufacturing, transporting, repairing, or selling a prohibited weapon, as defined by state law.
-(See glossary.)

-- Possession of a firearm, as defined by federal law.
-(See glossary.)
+- Aggravated assault, sexual assault, or aggravated sexual assault. - Arson.
+(See glossary) - Murder, capital murder, or criminal attempt to commit murder or capital murder. - Indecency with a child. - Aggravated kidnapping. - Manslaughter. - Criminally negligent homicide. - Aggravated robbery. - Continuous sexual abuse of a young child or disabled individual. - Felony controlled substance or dangerous drug offenses, not including THC. - Unlawfully carrying on or about the student's person a handgun or a location-restricted knife, as these terms are defined by state law.
+(See glossary). - Possessing, manufacturing, transporting, repairing, or selling a prohibited weapon, as defined by state law.
+(See glossary). - Possession of a firearm, as defined by federal law.
+(See glossary).